jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 Computing an Ed25519 signature requires an Edwards25519 secret and a hashing prefix.
 But applications do not directly supply them: they are both internally derived from the seed.

 One of these secrets is the scalar the Edwards25519 base point is multiplied with.
 That scalar is computed by calling `crypto_hash_sha512(seed)` and truncating the output to the first 32 bytes.
-There's nothing specific to libsodium here, this is how Ed25519 signatures work and have been standardized.
+There’s nothing specific to libsodium here, this is how Ed25519 signatures work and have been standardized.